Digital transformation

 Justification text and image

-Editorial note: An earlier version of this page was written by Bjorn Schrijen, Laurence Scherz and Maxime van Haeren.
+Editorial note: The current version of this page was edited by Else Laura Rademaker (DEN).
+An earlier version of this page was written by Bjorn Schrijen, Laurence Scherz and Maxime van Haeren.

 Discussion partners: In 2022 we spoke to various people to collect information for the development of this theme page.